Do Hurricanes Cool the Ocean?

 - There are many websites where you can find background information on hurricanes.
 You'll want to learn about how hurricanes form, which means learning about global wind patterns, and areas of high and low air pressure, among other things.
 The following web sites are good places to start:

-- Keiner, L. and C. Gilman, date unkown.
-"Physical Oceanography Animations: Hadley Cells and Global Atmospheric Circulation," Department of Marine Science, Coastal Carolina University [accessed May 17, 2006] http://kingfish.coastal.edu/marine/Animations/Hadley/hadley.html.
+- Keiner, L. and C. Gilman, date unknown.
+"Physical Oceanography Animations: Hadley Cells and Global Atmospheric Circulation," Department of Marine Science, Coastal Carolina University.
+Retrieved May 17, 2006, from http://kingfish.coastal.edu/marine/Animations/Hadley/hadley.html.

-- NOAA's Geophysical Fluid Dynamics Laboratory has a webpage with computer modeling results for Hurricane Katrina.
-The model shows a cooling wake in the Gulf of Mexico after the hurricane passes (note: very large files):
+- NOAA's Geophysical Fluid Dynamics Laboratory has a webpage with computer modeling results for hurricanes:

 - Test your knowledge of hurricane formation with this interactive applet (requires Java).
 You can drag a hurricane around to areas with different water temperature and see what happens to it!